Riga (moped): Types

 In 1986 the Mini Riga was introduced.
 It was a mini moped using the V-50 and later V-501 engines.
 In the early 1990s the engine was changed to the well-known Jawa 210 Babette's two-speed, automatic transmission engine.

 Verkhovyna

-The Verkhovyna made in Lvov factory did not look like the Riga, but used identical mechanics.
+The Verkhovyna made in Lwow factory did not look like the Riga, but used identical mechanics.

 Other types

 "Sarkanā zvaigzne" was in its heyday in the 1970s very actively involved in motor sport.
 Especially the 125 cc category and built Riga-5S, 15S-Riga, Riga and Riga-19S-17S type that had significant success in the Soviet Union and the Baltic championships.